Intercultural Studies and Ministry

 CW4301 Initiation and Contextualization

-After studying the general characteristics of Christian initiation and other types of initiation as cultural-religious phenomena throughout human history, this seminar focuses on the theological- cultural, liturgical and pastoral issues in the holistic process of contextualizing initiation in particular Christian contexts.
+After studying the general characteristics of Christian initiation and other types of initiation as cultural-religious phenomena in a variety of historical contexts, this seminar focuses on theological, cultural, liturgical and pastoral issues in the holistic process of contextualizing initiation in particular Christian contexts.

 Integrating seminar for those returning from cross-cultural and/or overseas training placements (OTP) of mission/ministry.
 This course provides a process for deeper understanding of the experience through theological reflection and integration of the past, present, and future.